decarbonization/gfx/Info/Core-Language.md

 * `->str ( val -- str )`: converts the top most value on the stack to a str, yielding it.
 * `->void ( val -- )`: converts the top most value on the stack to nothing.
 Synonym for `rt/drop`

+##Type Introspection

+Gfx has a very simple system for accessing and comparing types.
+For every conceptual type in the language, there is a literal type.
+For example, the type for a string is &lt;str&gt;, matching the function suite.
+This is applicable to all core and graphics types.
+The following functions are available for working with types:

+* `is-a? ( val type -- bool )`: Takes a value, and a type, and yields a bool indicating whether or not the value is of the type.
+E.g. `"test" <str> is-a? (=> true)`.